ViaVersion/ViaFabricPlus/docs/USAGE.md

 ### ClassiCube

-To join ClassiCube servers, you’ll need a ClassiCube account (sign up at [classicube.net](https://www.classicube.net/)).
+To join ClassiCube servers, you'll need a ClassiCube account (sign up at [classicube.net](https://www.classicube.net/)).

 - If MultiFactor authentication is required, ViaFabricPlus will open a dedicated login window.